Trump’s election attacks on Twitter spark new online calls for violence as rioters stormed the U.S. Capitol

 Twitter on Wednesday labeled Trump’s initial election tweet as “disputed," and the company later said it would restrict tweets that violate its rules in response to the “ongoing situation in Washington, D.C.”
 But Trump’s comments still managed to attract tens of thousands of retweets and likes minutes after he published them.

 The president’s words also reverberated far beyond the social-media platform where he boasts more than 88 million followers.
-Trump supporters online have spent months egging on what they’ve called a “second civil war” against Democrats and the deep state, and many have boosted QAnon and other conspiracy theories suggesting that an uprising of covert military forces or civilian militias could help secure Trump’s presidency.
+Trump supporters online have spent months egging on what they’ve called a “second civil war” against Democrats and the so-called “deep state,” and many have boosted QAnon and other conspiracy theories suggesting that an uprising of covert military forces or civilian militias could help secure Trump’s presidency.

 The storming of the Capitol building on Wednesday led many of those accounts to celebrate — and call for further violence.
 As the jarring images of the riots appeared on television, the pro-Trump forum TheDonald.win hosted an online “watch party,” with thousands of commenters providing commentary and sharing live-stream video links of the blitz.